vrindaaggarwal67/Power-Puff-Girls/README.md

 # Power-Puff-Girls

 Naviagtion of Mars Rover
-Help the curious Rovers to find the shortest path to a destination without bombarding with the obstables on the way.
+Help the curious Rovers to find the shortest path to a destination while passing through a stop over without bombarding with the obstables on the way.

 ## Getting Started